cernoh/physics_alevel/4. Mechanics and Materials/definitions/Elastic Behaviour.md

 # Elastic Behaviour
-returns to original shape after deformation.
-Not permenantly deformed
+If a material deforms with elastic behaviour, it will return to its original shape when the deforming forces are removed.
+The object will not be permanently deformed